 A disease such as hypertension can be easily controlled by blood pressure tests; however, addiction affects the brain rather than physical processes, which means that improvements are difficult to quantify.
 Often, monitoring addiction treatment means asking the patient how they feel and what they think.
 Relapse is also common in other chronic diseases, such as diabetes and hypertension.
 And, like treatment for these other conditions, addiction treatment can include medications, ongoing maintenance and checkups, lifestyle changes, and learning new ways of thinking.

 Relapse doesn't mean failure; instead, it means it's time to try a new treatment or adjust the current approach to treatment.
-The following are key aspects of successful addiction treatment.
+The following are key aspects of successful addiction treatment: comprehensive ongoing care, dual-diagnostic treatment, physical and mental treatment, and detoxification alone leads to higher risks of relapse.
 Comprehensive ongoing care means that patients go through several stages of treatment, usually starting with a drug or alcohol detox and ending with long-term subsequent treatment.
 More than 20 years of research studies have confirmed that patients' progress in treating addiction through stages of ongoing care as they improve helps maintain positive outcomes for long-term recovery.

 As with other research, these studies found that ongoing care tends to be most effective when treatment lasts longer.
 Dual-diagnostic treatment is incredibly important for people with addictions and co-occurring disorders, such as anxiety or depression.
 These disorders can cause people to use substances in an attempt to self-medicate.
 Meanwhile, substance abuse can lead to mental health problems.